elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case03-trimpot.md

   ...
 ```

-3. Initialize the data list and store the value of the Trimpot to set the brightness of the [Pico:ed](https://www.elecfreaks.com/elecfreaks-pico-ed-v2.html) screen LED according to the value from the data list.
+3.Initialize the data list and store the value of the Trimpot to set the brightness of the [Pico:ed](https://www.elecfreaks.com/elecfreaks-pico-ed-v2.html) screen LED according to the value from the data list.
 ```python
 data = [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
 for i in range(picoed.display.width):